You might be surprised to learn how many incredible travel destinations are just a few hours’ drive from Portland, Oregon.

 In this article, we have curated a list of 25 exceptional day trips from Portland, each carefully selected to enrich your spirit with nature’s wonders, cultural treasures, and the untold stories of Oregon’s landscape.

 Imagine standing atop the Rowena Crest Viewpoint, where the world stretches out in an endless panorama of hills and water, or feeling the mist of Multnomah Falls on your face, a moment of pure awe in the presence of nature’s power.

-Here are the best day trips from Portland in every direction.
+Welcome to your ultimate guide to day trips from Portland, where adventure and discovery are just a drive away.
 Each option is a maximum of only a few hours’ drive and is easily doable in a day.

 The Columbia River Gorge

 First, let’s head east and explore some of our favorite spots near Portland in the beautiful Columbia River Gorge.

 First up is Multnomah Falls, the most visited natural recreation site in the Pacific Northwest.
 It is also the tallest waterfall in Oregon at 620 feet high.

 The Multnomah Falls area was initially developed with a pathway, viewing bridge, and lodge constructed in 1925.
 Since then, a switchback trail was added that takes hikers to the top of the falls and an observation deck overlooking the falls’ edge.

 Multnomah Falls is accessible from the Historic Columbia River Gorge Highway and Interstate 84 and is about 30 minutes from Portland.

 Driving through the Columbia River Gorge on I-84, travelers rounding the bend near Corbett are greeted with a spectacular sight.